WHO WE ARE

 Elisabeth Marty is from french-speaking Vanuatu.
 After a master's degree in law, she first worked with the Ombudsman of the Republic of Vanuatu and then in the humanitarian field in Ivory Coast, Liberia, Mali and the Central African Republic in Emergency Response and to protect the rights of individuals.
 Her initial assignments were as Consultant, later as Project Manager and Head of Office.
 Elisabeth has been working with FSD as Programme Manager since September 2016.

 JEAN-LOUIS DELAITEProject Manager for Central African Republic

 Jean-Louis Delaite is a French citizen.
-He spent more than 39 years in the French army.
-He spent a large part of his career alternating command positions and project management, reorganization, advisory or human resources responsibilities and in operations or overseas appointments (Germany, NATO, UN, Ukraine).
-He retired in June 2016 with the rank of Brigadier General.
-He has been working for the FSD since August 2016.
-He started as an expert in Human Resources for the EU project in CAR in 2016 and was appointed as project manager in the same country in March 2017.
-He is married and has three children (one boy, two girls).
+He worked in the French Army for nearly 40 years.
+He spent a large part of his career alternating command positions and project management, advisory or human resources responsibilities in operations or in overseas appointments (Germany, NATO Belgium, UN Lebanon, Ukraine).
+He has been working for FSD since 2016, first as Human Resources Expert for the EU project in CAR, then Project Manager and currently as Programme Manager for rehabilitation and development in the same country.

 PETER DAVID SMETHERSProgramme Manager for Iraq